 - The recommendations provided with the soil test results will be adjusted as we receive more data on our state truffle orchards and their production.

 - Thank you for participating in this research project!

 - Questions about the project can be directed to Jeanine_Davis@ncsu.edu

 - If you are not currently a member of the North American Truffle Growers Association, we strongly suggest you join.
 It is the only forum available for truffle growers, researchers, industry reps, and extension personnel to exchange information relevant to growing truffles in our region.

-A big thank you to Haywood County Extension Agent, Sam Marshall, and NC State University horticulture graduate student and employee in our program, Katie Learn, for creating the video for us; to truffle growers and NATGA officers, Brian Upchurch and Richard Franks for encouraging us to do this; and to Dr. Michelle McGinnis, Agronomic Field Services Section Chief at NCDA&CS for making this possible.
+A big thank you to the former Haywood County Extension Agent, Sam Marshall, and NC State University horticulture employee, Katie Learn, for creating the video for us; to truffle growers and NATGA member, Brian Upchurch and Richard Franks for encouraging us to do this; and to Dr. Michelle McGinnis, former Agronomic Field Services Section Chief at NCDA&CS for making this possible.